Barclays paying $453 mln to settle Libor probe

 Several banks have suspended traders over the investigations.
 No criminal charges have been filed.

-Even if banks settle with regulators, they still must contend with litigation now wending its way through federal court in New York.
+The first major lawsuit against the banks was filed in April 2011 by Vienna hedge fund FTC Capital GmbH.
+The fund claimed that the improper Libor postings impacted Eurodollar futures.
+Those futures enable trading firms to wager on the direction of interest rates and are priced based on Libor.

+Eurodollar interest-rate swaps trading features prominently in the CFTC order.
+The agency alleged that Barclays traders sought to manipulate Libor to benefit trading European derivatives trading positions.

-(Reporting by Steve Slater, Kirstin Ridley, Sarah White, Carrick Mollenkamp, Jed Horowitz, Alexandra Alper, Tom Hals and Karey Wutkowski; Writing by Carrick Mollenkamp and Ben Berkowitz in New York, and Kirstin Ridley in London; Editing by John Wallace, Matthew Lewis, Tim Dobbyn and Jan Paschal)
+(Reporting by Steve Slater, Kirstin Ridley, Sarah White, Carrick Mollenkamp, Jed Horowitz, Alexandra Alper and Karey Wutkowski; Writing by Kirstin Ridley in London and Ben Berkowitz in New York; Editing by John Wallace, Matthew Lewis and Tim Dobbyn)